vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 ## Q14.
 What kind of work environment brings out your best performance?

-perform best in an environment that values clarity, ownership, and open communication.
+I perform best in an environment that values clarity, ownership, and open communication.
 Once the priorities are clear, I like having the freedom to take responsibility, investigate issues, and deliver results without being micro-managed.

 I also work very well in teams where people are direct and transparent.
 If something needs to be improved, I appreciate honest feedback — it helps me move faster.